cheklinim/seminar3_3623/instruction_git.md

 ## **GitHub**
 * A **FORK** creates copy of Git repository.
 Changes and updates to the forked repository will be isolated to the fork and will not be reflected in the original repo.

+* **Pul request** let you send request and tell about changes you've made to a branch in a repository on GitHub.